bhaskar4n/clash-of-clans-war-prediction/README.md

 I have created a clan war prediction python program using keras machine learning library.

-for this war prediction, I have created a train datasets and test datasets and these datasets are collected from the coc warlog.
+for this war prediction, I have collected datasets from the coc warlog.

 1st half dataset - testing
 2nd half dataset - training

 for testing the neural network, you can use your own clan warlog data.
 ```
 inputs for neural network:
 1. clan Level